yanghong-bio/JNK.rat/README.md

 ## Repository Structure
 The repository is organized as follows:

 - **00.Code**: This directory contains the code used for data processing, statistical analysis, and generation of results.
-The code is provided in Jupyter Notebook format for reproducibility.

-- **01.Data**: This directory contains the datasets used in the study, including genomic, transcriptomic, proteomic, and metabolomic data.
-The data is available in standard formats for easy access and analysis.
+- **01.Data**: This directory contains the datasets used in the study.

 - **02.Figures**: This directory will be used for saving the figures during analysis.

-- **03.Results**: This directory contains the results of the RNA-seq analysis.
+- **03.Results**: This directory contains the results of the RNA-seq differential expression analysis.

 - **04.Coexpression**: This directory contains the results of the co-expression network analysis.